bduncanson-matc/ClipboardToAHKScript/README.md

 subsequent system boot.
 I could add a task schedule setting batch to automate the ahk script on system startup if there is interest.

-The default Hotkey is 'Ctrl + c + x'
+The default Hotkey is 'Ctrl + shift + x'

 Dependencies:
 https://www.autohotkey.com/